Pepperdine Research Journals

 In collaboration with the National Association of Administrative Law Judiciary, the law school publishes the Journal of the National Association of Administrative Law Judiciary.
 This journal is recognized as the finest and most scholarly publication exclusively focused on developments affecting the administrative judiciary.
 A student staff works with a faculty editor in publishing the journal.

-LEAVEN is a non-profit journal published quarterly by the Religion Division at Pepperdine University.
+LEAVEN is a non-profit journal published quarterly by the Religion and Philosophy Division at Pepperdine University.
 LEAVEN exists to help fellow Christians think together about the challenges of ministry.
 LEAVEN'S objective is to make theological reflection about Christian ministry accessible to the modern reader.
 LEAVEN is aimed at the general reader with no formal training in biblical, historical, theological, or pastoral studies; yet it is written by those trained in the standards of scholarship and ministry, reflecting high technical accomplishment thus forming a body of knowledge to be shared by those engaged in Christian ministry.

 Pepperdine Journal of Communications Research (Communications)